What is Ad Cloaking?

 The common thread over time is that a cloaked attack will identify environments where there is an end-user and environments where there is not.
 “Non-user” environments would include search engines and certain ad monitoring tools.
 Cloaking uses detection tools that analyze various parameters, including IP address, browser, device, etc., in order to identify artificial, non-user environments.

-Cloakers typically bypass layers of manual and automated quality assurance by hiding their own real URLs within lines of code, or include code that looks like the URL of a legitimate publisher or company.
+Cloakers typically bypass layers of manual and automated quality assurance by hiding their own real URLs within lines of code, or including code that looks like the URL of a legitimate publisher or company.
 The fake or obfuscated code looks legit to basic scanning tools, so it reaches its intended destination where the user can interact with it directly.

 How Malvertisers Bypass Ad Scanning